 Though crowdfunding platforms have made fundraising easier than ever, they do come at a cost.
 Most platforms take a percentage of the funds you receive called a platform fee and others have additional upfront costs.
 But some offer a 0% platform fee where donors can leave optional tips.
 All sites have mandatory payment processing fees.
 It’s very important to understand the entire fee structure before you start sharing your fundraiser and receiving donations.

 A platform fee is when a crowdfunding site deducts a percentage of your donations to use their platform.
 Common platform fees range from 3% to 5%.
-Some platforms take up to 30% but luckily a few, like GoFundMe, have adopted a free fundraising model.
+Some platforms take up to 30% but luckily for a few, like GoFundMe, it costs nothing to start a fundraiser.
 Instead, they allow donors to tip for their services.

 These fees are unavoidable.
 Payment processors like WePay and PayPal deduct a fee for their services.
 So when you donate money online, payment processors collect a small fee for each transaction.

-GoFundMe offers a free fundraising platform where donors leave tips to cover platform fees.
+GoFundMe offers a fundraising platform where donors leave tips to cover platform fees.
 All fundraising websites require payment processing fees, which cannot be covered by the donor’s tip.
-Read more about why GoFundMe went free.
+Read more about GoFundMe’s fees.

 Premium fundraising websites like Classy, CrowdRise Premium, and HoneyFund Elite all charge a subscription in addition to the platform and payment processing fees.
 Though the fees might be higher, they offer additional features to make the cost worth it.
 Some websites offer lower platform fees to offset the upfront cost.